 You can also use green screens in your Zoom meetings to conceal your real background and protect the privacy of your home.
 The green color suits all human skin tones, so it makes a perfect colored background.

 You can also use the same color and paint your wall green, but if you can invest, go for the green screen background.
-You will have a lot of virtual backgrounds to choose from once in a meeting thanks to chroma key.
+You will have a lot of virtual backgrounds to choose from once in a meeting thanks to the chroma key.

 Once you have mounted your green screen ensuring enough space between you and the screen, go to the Settings – In Meeting (Advanced) – Virtual Background and make sure the button is on the right side.

 Then, launch the meeting and click the Start Video button in the bottom left corner.
 Select Choose Virtual Background and check the checkbox called “I have a green screen”.
-Then, you will be able to choose your preferred virtual backgrounds.
+Then, you will be able to choose your preferred virtual background.

 Should I Use a Green or Blue Screen?